Darkone83/ModXo-RP2040-Tiny/README.md

 ### ModXo

 It's recommended to assemble the ModXo potion of the board first and test it.
-These parts include U1, D1, LED2, R1-4, R6, and the LCP headder.
+These parts include U1, D1, LED2, R1-4, R6, and the LPC headder.
 After functionality has been confirmed move on to the VCC circuit assembly

 ### VCC circuit